TUDelft-CITG/MUDE/book/intro.md

 ### Acknowledgements

 This book is primarily written by Robert Lanzafame, but uses adapted excerpts from the lecture notes of a previous course, CIE4130 Probabilistic Design, which was last taught at Delft University of Technology in 2022.
-In particular, the introduction, risk analysis and risk assessment chapters reuse modified material from Professor Bas Jonkman.
+In particular, the introduction, risk analysis and risk evaluation chapters reuse modified material from Professor Bas Jonkman.
 This book, and the included exercises, would not be possible without the efforts of CIE4130 teachers over the last decades (in alphabetical order): Bas Jonkman, Han Vrijling, Oswaldo Morales Napoles, Pieter van Gelder, Raphaël Steenbergen, Robert Lanzafame, Ton Vrouwenvelder.

 Special thanks goes to Caspar Jungbacker, who set up the JupyterBook and GitHub repository to make this book and website possible, and Benjamin Ramousse, who brought the bivariate "patterns" to life with Python.